Who is Lawrence Stroll? How Aston Martin owner became a billionaire

 “Money talks very loud, doesn’t it?” says Stroll

-The stakes gave him operational control over both companies, and Stroll linked them up for the 2021 season, rebranding Racing Point as the Aston Martin F1 Team and signing four time F1 world champion Sebastian Vettel to partner his son Lance.
+The stakes gave him operational control, and Stroll linked Aston up with his F1 team for the 2021 season, rebranding Racing Point as the Aston Martin F1 Team and signing four time F1 world champion Sebastian Vettel to partner his son Lance.

-After two mediocre seasons, Aston has finally found the front-of-grid performance it had been searching for, assisted by the hiring of technical director Dan Fallows and Fernando Alonso, who replaced the retiring Vettel ahead of the 2023 campaign.
+After two mediocre seasons, Aston temporarily found the front-of-grid performance it had been searching for, assisted by the hiring of technical director Dan Fallows and Fernando Alonso, who replaced the retiring Vettel ahead of the 2023 campaign.

 How much has Lawrence Stroll invested in Lance Stroll’s F1 career?